avallip443/asl-recognition/README.md

 python create_dataset.py
 ```
 2. Upon completion, an output file called `data.pickle' will be creating containing the processed dataset.
+3. To manually verify if landmarks were detected correctly, run `display_landmarks.py`.
+It will display the first image of each gesture's image set with the detected landmarks.

 ### Training SVM Model